HeavyMetalAdmin/HeavyMetalAdmin.github.io/_posts/2020-01-24-proofpoint.md

     - Add domain and save
 - To block a sender if logging of the message
   - Spam Detection -> Organizational Block List

+- When blocking a domain use the Email Protection -> Spam Detection -> Org Block List
+  - This retains a copy in the quarantine folder
+  - No wildcards are needed, just use contains
+- When blocking a sender use Email FW -> Rules -> Blocked
+  - This drops the email all together